-A rich array of didactic learning opportunities are available to fellows, interns, and staff at SickKids.
+A rich array of didactic learning opportunities are available to fellows, residents, and staff at SickKids.
 Rotation-specific readings will be suggested by individual supervisors.
-More formal didactics are provided to ensure a broad knowledge-base in pediatric psychology.
-Once per month a full day of didactic training is offered to interns and fellows, with staff invited to selected sessions during the day.
-Fellows are expected to attend all of the health psychology offerings on these training days, while attendance at the neuropsychology offerings is optional.
-In addition to this full day of education, other optional didactic opportunities exist within the psychology department and the hospital as a whole.
+More formal didactics are provided to ensure a broad knowledgebase in paediatric psychology.
+Fellows are expected to attend all of the health psychology didactics, while attendance at the neuropsychology offerings is optional.
+In addition to these seminars, other optional didactic opportunities exist within the psychology department and the hospital as a whole.